0x5ab0/notes-on-web3-and-climate/regen-network/README.md

 By tokenizing the common asset or infrastructure upon which economically generative (and in the case of Regen Network, ecologically regenerative) applications can be built, it becomes possible to make the evolution and development of this core infrastructure not only viable, but attractive to both developers and funders.

-Regen Ledger‘s native token, $REGEN, will offer the ability to collaborate to build information technology infrastructure to account for ecological value.
+Regen Ledger's native token, $REGEN, will offer the ability to collaborate to build information technology infrastructure to account for ecological value.

 ## 2. System Architecture